thatapiguy/Budget/README.md

 ## 📞 Support

-For support, please open an issue in the GitHub repository or contact us at support@easybudget.com.
+For support, please open an issue in the GitHub repository.

 ---

-Made with ❤️ by [Your Name]
+Made with ❤️ by Vivek Bavishi